 - Outfit Station: 500 Writ Vouchers from Faustina Curio

-Creating an Outfit
+Creating an Outfit in ESO

 Interact with an Outfit Station and select "Outfit 1" from the dropdown.
 This opens the customization interface.

-Available slots:
+Available slots

 - Head, chest, shoulders, hands, waist, legs, feet

-- Primary weapon set (main hand, off-hand, two-handed, or bow/staff)
+- Primary weapon set (main hand, off-hand, two-handed, bow or staff)

 - Secondary weapon set (access via weapon swap toggle)

-Select slots from Armor Styles or Weapon Styles to see options.
+Select slots from Armor Styles or Weapon Styles to see your options.
 The preview updates in real time.

-Style restrictions:
+Style restrictions

 - Toggle "Show Locked" to hide or show unlearned styles